Trying to capture someone’s attention in the digital realm is like trying to catch a squirrel on Red Bull.

 Less Is More

-When it comes to ecommerce conversion rate optimization, the fewer distractions, fewer links, and therefore fewer choices you have on your landing pages, the higher the conversion rate.
 But how much is too much?
 According to Oli Gardner, Co-Founder of Unbounce, two is already too much when it comes to objectives.

 “One page.
 One goal.
 Period.”
 Oli Gardner

 See the above page as an example.
 It hardly says anything yet communicates what the business sells.